eliu0120/CS130-Eric/README.md

 API route testing can be done with [Postman](https://www.postman.com)

-## .env.local
+## .env

-Make sure you have a .env.local file within the root directory It contains private configuration variables that can't be pushed onto GitHub, so you'll have to create it in order to run the project locally.
+Make sure you have a .env file within the root directory It contains private configuration variables that can't be pushed onto GitHub, so you'll have to create it in order to run the project locally.
 It should be on the Notion in "The Backend" section.